Slicer Tomatoes

 Planting Information:

 Tomatoes can be planted in the garden after the danger of frost has passed and when the soil has warmed to roughly 50 degrees.
-In the Portland area, this is generally early to mid-May.
-A good rule of thumb is to plant your tomatoes out on Mother’s Day Weekend.
+In Central Oregon, a good strategy is to have season extension options, such as planting in a greenhouse/high-tunnel or using thick row-cover to prevent frost-damage.

 Photo by Baker Creek Heirloom Seed Company, High Mowing Seed Company, Johnny’s Seed Company and Territorial Seed Company.